-Cornelia Cole Fairbanks Professor of History
+Emeritus Professor of History

-B.A., Wittenberg University
+- B.A., Wittenberg University

-M.A., Ph.D., University of Illinois
+- M.A., Ph.D., University of Illinois

-The winner of teaching awards at Ohio Wesleyan and elsewhere, Spall teaches Foundations of Modern European History, Foundations of Historical Thought, The Reformation Era, Economic History, The Making of Britain, British History Since 1688, several topical courses in British history (such as Legal and Constitutional History, Victorianism, The Radical Tradition, and The Crisis of Tudor-Stuart England), as well as Senior Research Seminar.
+The winner of teaching awards at Ohio Wesleyan and elsewhere, Spall taught Foundations of Modern European History, Foundations of Historical Thought, The Reformation Era, Economic History, The Making of Britain, British History Since 1688, several topical courses in British history (such as Legal and Constitutional History, Victorianism, The Radical Tradition, and The Crisis of Tudor-Stuart England), as well as Senior Research Seminar.

 As Book Review Editor of The Historian, Spall oversaw the publication of more than 300 book reviews annually in one of the nation’s leading historical journal with a student staff of more than two dozen Editorial Assistants and eleven Regional Subeditors at other universities.
 Each semester, Spall offered internships in the Book Review Office of The Historian to qualified students.